EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 The checklist below lists a few things you can check for to ensure safe animal handling:

-You and/or your employee(s) can download and print a pdf checklist to complete safety checks on your farm.
-Keep the completed forms for follow-up, future reference and inspections.
+You and/or your employee(s) can use this form to complete safety checks on your farm.
+Add any additional safety checks you think are important when inspecting your farm.
+Keep the completed forms for follow-up, future reference, and inspections.

 DOWNLOAD PDF CHECKLIST